Modified on: June 2023

 When it comes to retirement planning, there are essentially two outcomes:

 The first is a disaster, the second is a tragedy.
 The first occurs when you spend too much, too soon.
 The second occurs when you don’t enjoy life as much as you could.

-Part of what we do is helping you find the right balance between now and the future.
+Part of what we do is help you find the right balance between now and the future.
 We use comprehensive retirement planning software to show you how much you can afford to spend each year, without running the risk of running out of money.

-Flexible vs Secured Income
+Flexible vs secure Income

 When it comes to your retirement there are two main forms of income to consider, your secure income, which includes your state pension, any other defined pension benefits and rental income.
 This is a reliable form of retirement income that will be paid for as long as you live.